Northern Expedition ferry Review and Specifications

 - The Raven Lounge (movie viewing lounge located aft on Deck 4) is fitted with comfortable reclining chairs (leather recliners) and 3 large flat TVs with 40-inch screens.

 - Aurora Lounge (forward on Deck 5) is a reserved seating lounge open during summer only.
-The lounge is furnished with fully-reclining leather seats with foot rests and offers panoramic 270-degree views from floor-ceiling windows.
+The lounge is furnished with fully-reclining leather seats with footrests and offers panoramic 270-degree views from floor-ceiling windows.

 - Vista Restaurant (forward on Deck 4) is a buffet-style restaurant with 2- and 4-seat dining tables (premium amenities) and panoramic views from floor-ceiling windows.
-However, Vista Restaurant is open only on summer crossings.
+However, Vista Restaurant is open only during summer crossings.

 - Canoe Cafe (aft-portside on Deck 4) is a self-serve buffet restaurant furnished with 4-seat dining tables.
 The Cafe offers a wide variety of healthy and fast food items, such as Bread Garden panini sandwiches, burgers and fries, wraps, sushi, fresh-made salads, hot and cold entrees ("White Spot" food station), dinner plates, Pirate Paks (kids menu), carving station, various breads, desserts, light snacks, beverages (including beer and wine by the glass).